jordanadd4/jordanadd4.github.io/README.md

 # jordanadd4.github.io
-I am a student-athlete at Lehigh University, a senior football majoring in Journalism and minoring in Religious Studies & Jewish Studies.
+I am a student-athlete at Lehigh University, a senior football player majoring in Journalism and minoring in Religious Studies & Jewish Studies.